gregorriegler/mob-programming-rpg/session-notes/session-notes-2024-01-11.md

          Prefer 'Add' to 'Instead'.
 Sometimes makes sense to stop and talk it through, back to dancing later.
          Nitsan suggested a refactoring - just went with it.
 Done.

+Round #3

+Michael: As Joel was talking, trying not to lead from Typing position, also trying to anticipate where it was going; anticipated wrong.
+         Sometimes you do anticipate right - feels good :)

+Gregor:  Good example of: not caring what the code does, and just by looking at the structure able to make progress.
+         Love it!

+Joel:    Love it too, more time coding, and TDD.
+Coding + TDD - always loving it.
+         Glad we tried backlog refinement, even if we couldn't figure it out;
+         Talker / Typer flow - went pretty well.
+Sometimes as the Typer we should wait for the Talker to actually want something.

+Nitsan:  Appreciated refactorings.
+Some were new to me, new sequence; was safe, small steps.
+Would like to continue this kata refactoring.
+         Nice micro-steps